StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### Health Synchronization

-StackState can ingest check states from external monitoring systems.
+Rancher Observability can ingest check states from external monitoring systems.
 Before getting started, you can read up on the core concepts of [health Synchronization](../../../configure/health/health-synchronization.md).

 To set up a health synchronization stream within a check, the following function needs to be defined: